jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 Appendix F. Configure the RAM of the Virtual Machine
 ===============================================================================
-The default settings in the Vagrantfile that comes with this project limit the virtual machine to 1536 MB (1.5 GB) of RAM.
-To change these settings, you will need to edit the Vagrantfile while the virtual machine is shut down.
+The default settings in the Vagrantfile that comes with this project allow the virtual machine to use up to 1536 MB (1.5 GB) of RAM.
+To change this, you will need to edit the Vagrantfile while the virtual machine is shut down.

 (The % indicates that the command can be done from anywhere in the virtual machine, regardless of working directory.)

 Stop the web server by pressing Control-C in the SSH terminal.
-Then shut down the virtual machine:
+Then shut down the virtual machine to end the SSH session:
 -------------------------------------------------------------------------------
 % sudo shutdown -h now
 -------------------------------------------------------------------------------

-This will end the SSH session.

-To increase the RAM allocated to the Virtualbox VM, edit the "vb.customize" line in the Vagrantfile by changing the number after the "--memory" flag.
+To change the RAM allocated to the Virtualbox VM, edit the "vb.customize" line in the Vagrantfile by changing the number after the "--memory" flag.
 -------------------------------------------------------------------------------
   config.vm.provider :virtualbox do |vb|